xwipeoutx/hololens-workshop/1-hello-world/3-holotoolkit.md

 * Easy-to-apply project, camera and scene settings
 * Scripts to manage user input, spatial mapping, sound etc.
-* Prefabs common Holographic things - cursors
+* Prefabs common Holographic things - like cursors and input
-* Helpers for things like finding planes, voice detection
+* Helpers for things like finding planes and voice detection

 ## Downloading HoloToolkit

-Download the latest release (Built for Unity 5.5.0f3) from [their github repository](https://github.com/Microsoft/HoloToolkit-Unity/releases).
+Download the latest release (Built for Unity 5.5.2f1) from [their github repository](https://github.com/Microsoft/HoloToolkit-Unity/releases).

 ## Building HoloToolkit